 I dropped my phone back in my handbag and faced Jakob, knowing he wasn’t going to like what I was about to say.
 “Stay out here, and let me see if I can find anything out.”

 “You’re not going in there alone,” he said.

+I bristled.
 “Reminder: you’re not the boss of me.”

 “Fine,” he bit out.
 “But you call me the second something feels like it’s off.”

+I let out an exasperated breath.
 “What are you going to do, storm the gates?”

-I closed my eyes.
-“Someone will get hurt, Jakob.”
+“Someone could get hurt, Jakob.”

+He stepped closer.
 “Then you better pray that nothing happens to you inside.”

 I didn’t know whether I should be pissed or touched by this level of concern for my welfare.
 As it stood, I was too worried about Gran to decide.